imransmartinsider/compare_analyze/README.md

-# DocGenius – Intelligent Document & Image Analysis 🧠📄🖼️
+# Compare_analyze – Intelligent Document & Image Analysis 🧠📄🖼️

-DocGenius is a Streamlit-based AI application that allows you to **analyze, compare, and reason about PDFs and images** using Google Gemini models.
+Compare_analyze is a Streamlit-based AI application that allows you to **analyze, compare, and reason about PDFs and images** using Google Gemini models.

 It is designed to be **trust-focused**, **explainable**, and **human-friendly**, not just a chat tool.